 Gertrude Hermes was a British wood-engraver and sculptor.
 Hermes was a member of the English Wood Engraving Society and exhibited with the Society of Wood Engravers, the Royal Academy and The London Group during the 1930s

-David Hockney is arguably the best known painter of his generation worldwide.
-Notorious for his large colourful paintings reflecting life in California, recently enjoying a major exhibition at The Royal Academy, London.
+David Hockney is without doubt the best known and most influentual painter, printmaker and photograph of his generation worldwide.
+Notorious for his large colourful paintings reflecting life in California, his amazing use of glorious colours and an amazing draughsman.

 Howard Hodgkin OBE RA (1932 - 2017)